Person standing alone on a heart-shaped platform, symbolizing loneliness and emotional distance in a relationship

 Is it normal to feel lonely in a relationship?

 Yes, and more common than most people talk about openly.
-Feeling lonely in a relationship doesn’t mean your relationship is failing or that you’re asking for too much.
-It usually means there’s a gap between the emotional connection you need and the one you’re currently experiencing.
-That gap is worth taking seriously.
+Feeling lonely in a relationship does not mean your relationship is failing or that you are asking for too much.
+It usually means there is a gap between the emotional connection you need and the one you are currently experiencing.
+That gap does not require anyone to be cruel or absent.
+It requires only that two people have drifted to different emotional frequencies, and that one of them has noticed.

 What causes loneliness in a relationship?

-The most common causes are emotional distance that builds gradually over time, mismatched ways of expressing and receiving connection, life transitions that push emotional intimacy aside, carrying relational labor alone, and in some cases a partner who has always had limited emotional availability.
-Understanding which one applies to your situation shapes what comes next.
+The most common causes are emotional distance that builds gradually over time without either person deciding to become distant, mismatched ways of expressing and receiving connection, life transitions that push emotional intimacy aside, carrying the relational labor alone, and in some cases a partner who has always had limited emotional availability.
+Understanding which one applies to your situation shapes what comes next, because they are not all the same problem.

 Can you love someone and still feel lonely in a relationship?